 We propose that the nbviewer service (only the actual live service) be governed by a working group that reports to the Board of Directors.
-The reusable part of nbviewer contained (https://github.com/jupyter/nbviewer) will be governed by the Jupyter Enterprise Subproject.
+The reusable part of nbviewer contained (https://github.com/jupyter/nbviewer) will be an official Jupyter Subproject without SCC representation as described above.

 To consolidate the project’s work on first-party kernels, we propose to establish a new official Subproject called Jupyter Kernels and create a Github organization named jupyter-kernels for the work of the Subproject.
 All Xeus repositories (https://github.com/jupyter-xeus) will be moved into this organization.
 This Subproject will also govern the IPython GitHub organization, which will be left in place (https://github.com/ipython).

 A new decision-making body for this organization will be established, and they will elect an SSC delegate.

 Ultimately, because Jupyter standards are cross-project in nature, they are owned by the SSC.
 The mechanics of day-to-day management of the JEP repo will be decided by the SSC.

 There are a number of repositories that encode project-wide standards and protocols.
 To consolidate work on these repositories, we propose to establish a new official Subproject called Jupyter Standards and create a Github organization named jupyter-standards for the work of the Subproject.
 The following repositories will be moved into this organization:

 Documentation for other specifications maintained by other Subprojects, such as the Jupyter Widgets message specification, or the Jupyter Server REST APIs.